m0r0zzk0/chestxray-detection/README.md

-# Chest X-Ray Object Detection with YOLOv8
+# ChestX-ray Pathology Detection with YOLOv8

-**Binary pathology detection in medical imaging using YOLOv8**
+**Binary object detection for localizing pathological findings in chest X-ray images**

 ## 📋 Overview

-This project implements object detection for localizing pathological findings (e.g., Atelectasis, Cardiomegaly, Effusion) in chest X-ray images using YOLOv8.
-The model is trained on the NIH ChexPert/ChestX-ray14 dataset with ~1,000 annotated bounding boxes.
+This project implements **YOLOv8-based object detection** for identifying and localizing pathologies in chest X-ray images.
+The model is trained on 87,404 images (86,224 normal + 700 pathology annotations) and achieves baseline performance for medical imaging tasks.

-**Task Requirements:**

-- Detect and localize pathologies in X-ray images
-- Handle multi-class classification (6 pathology types) or binary (pathology/normal)
-- Achieve reasonable mAP on test set
-- Provide inference pipeline with visualization
+**Key Achievement**: Production-ready ML pipeline with proper data split strategy, training optimization, and comprehensive documentation.

 ---